Disabilities in Higher Education

-Under California law and the amended ADA, an employee’s disability is considered without regard to “mitigating measures” such as medication, prosthetics, assistive technology, or other devices or strategies used to mitigate the effects of the condition.
+Under California law and the amended ADA, a disability is considered without regard to “mitigating measures” such as medication, prosthetics, assistive technology, or other devices or strategies used to help manage the effects of the condition.
 This means that people with physical or mental conditions who are currently stable due to medications or treatment are still protected.

 Who else is protected?

-The ADA and Section 504 also protect people who are regarded or treated as having a disability, even if they do not.
+The ADA and Section 504 also protect people who are discriminated against because they are regarded or perceived as having a disability, even if they do not.
 Also protected are persons with a record or history of a disability.
-In addition, the FEHA, Unruh Act, Section 11135, and Section 54 protect persons who are not currently disabled, but who may become disabled in the future.
+In addition, the Unruh Act, Section 11135, and Section 54 protect persons who are not currently disabled, but who may become disabled in the future.